 Step 3: Watch your downloaded movies and shows

 All that’s left to do now is enjoy yourself!
 An easy way to find your downloads is by hitting the download icon, which is always visible on the bottom right of the Disney+ app.
 All of your content will be listed here, sorted by when you downloaded.
 Tap the play button on the thumbnail of whatever you want to watch, and off you go.
 Episodes are listed a bit differently — they’re nested under a single label, and tapping it will present all of the episodes you’ve downloaded for that show, grouped by season.
 You can also find these titles through regular searching and browsing.
-You’ll know something is available for offline viewing if you see a smartphone icon where the download button usually sits.
+You’ll know something is available for offline viewing if you see a

 The amount of storage space each title eats is based mostly on video length and resolution, and with other variables playing into the equation — the biggest being your quality setting — this number can vary greatly.